Sabelo-Sabs/kaggle_retail_pipeline/README.md

 ```

 ## Next Steps
-- **Extend Validations:** Add more sophisticated data quality checks or integrate Great Expectations.
+- **Extended Validations:** Add more robust data quality checks.
-- **CI/CD:** Incorporate GitHub Actions to automatically test the ETL pipeline on each commit.
+- **CI/CD Integration:** Use GitHub Actions to run tests on each commit.
-- **Visualization:** Create charts or dashboards (e.g., in a separate notebook or a BI tool) to present insights visually.
+- **Visualization:** Incorporate charts or dashboards for clearer insight communication.
-- **Parameterization:** Allow dataset paths or database connections to be set via environment variables.
+- **Parameterization:** Pass dataset paths or credentials via environment variables.